 The information contained in business listings can vary across verticals and directories—but some key pieces of information hold true across them all.

 The most crucial data held in a business listing is the NAP data—name, address, and phone number information.
 NAP data for online business listings is critical for the online visibility of any business, and every listing source contains this information for the businesses listed.
-Having correct NAP data ensures that not only will consumers find your client’s business online, but they will also have accurate, up-to-date information on how to contact them.
+Having correct NAP data ensures that not only will consumers find your business online, but they will also have accurate, up-to-date information on how to contact you.

 NAP data is also important for search engines like Google to display your client’s business in geo-targeted searches.
 If someone is searching “good seafood” in the Boston area, the local Boston seafood places with correct NAP data will appear.
 Of course Google gives search ranking priority to business with correct NAP data—how else are they supposed to tell where you are, what you do, and if you’re even a legitimate business at all?